cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 -  The `LaTeX Reference
    Manual <http://texdoc.net/texmf-dist/doc/latex/latex2e-help-texinfo/latex2e.pdf>`__
-   provides a good intriduction to Latex.
+   provides a good introduction to Latex.

 LaTeX is available on all modern computer systems.
-A very good instalation for OSX is available at:
+A very good installation for OSX is available at:

 -  https://tug.org/mactex/